 I am not reacting to Star Wars so much as it’s fans and its place in society.

 Star Wars belongs with bacon, duct tape, I Fucking Love Science, We Don’t Deserve Dogs, and Beatles worship.
 In general, I am creeped out by effusive public cheerleading for things that are universally loved.
-It’s not wrong, exactly, to enjoy a thing that eight hundred million other people enjoy.
-But it’s strange to turn that into a marker of your identity.
+Why?
+It’s not wrong, exactly, to enjoy a thing that eight hundred million other people enjoy, but it’s strange to turn that into a marker of your identity.
 What hole are you trying to fill with your Han Shot First T-shirt?

 I have a grudging respect for people who join cults.
-At least QAnon folks are kind of brave, and willing to go against the tide.
+At least QAnon folks are brave, and willing to go against the tide.
 Where’s the bravery in being a fan of a thing like Star Wars?
 You are the tide.
-I don’t hate you if you publically adore this film, but I suspect that in the world of the movie you’d be working for the Empire.
+I don’t hate you if you publically adore this film, but I think you don’t really like it: you just like supporting the winning team, and that in the world of the movie you’d be working for the Empire.

 Also, a flickering holographic ghost is not more powerful than I can possibly imagine.